-The Conservation Division promotes and protects the Town's natural resources and watersheds.
-As the municipal focal point for environmental protection the Conservation Division administers wetlands protection and stormwater regulations and takes part in the planning, acquisition and management of the Town's open space.
+The Conservation Division promotes and protects the Town's natural resources and watersheds, administers wetlands protection and stormwater regulations, and takes part in the planning, acquisition and management of the Town's open space.

 The Conservation Administrator provides support, coordination, and professional management for the Conservation Commission in carrying out its mission to protect the community’s natural resources.
 The Conservation Administrator carries out field inspections, and meets with prospective applicants to advise the best way to proceed with a project under the Wetlands Protection Act and the local wetlands bylaw.